Skip to content

 Environment Variables

-Pass environment variables to the cluster via a .env file or shell exports.
+Pass environment variables to the cluster via the .env file (preferred) or shell exports.
 Common variables:

 Variable Description